SUPPLIER CODE OF CONDUCT

 B. Young Workers.

-- Not use child labor in any stage of supplying products and services to Nova Development or under its brands; the term “child” referring to any person under the age of 15, or under the age for completing compulsory education, or under the minimum age for employment in the applicable territory, whichever is greatest
+- Not use child labor in any stage of supplying products and services to us or under our brands; the term “child” referring to any person under the age of 15, or under the age for completing compulsory education, or under the minimum age for employment in the applicable territory, whichever is greatest

 - Not allow workers under the age of 18 to perform work that is likely to jeopardize their health or safety, including night shifts and overtime